Skip to content

 The publish callback is responsible for the registry operation (retag, copy, sign).

-A hotfix applies a single trunk commit onto an environment that is pinned to an older trunk base, without dragging in the intervening commits.
-This is the case the standard promote flow cannot serve: promoting a pointer forward would advance the target environment past every commit between its base and the fix, which is exactly what an operator pinning that environment is trying to avoid.
+A hotfix applies one or more trunk commits onto an environment that is pinned to an older trunk base, without dragging in the intervening commits.
+This is the case the standard promote flow cannot serve: promoting a pointer forward would advance the target environment past every commit between its base and the fix or set of fixes, which is exactly what an operator pinning that environment is trying to avoid.

 The fix always lands on trunk first. cascade refuses to apply a commit that is not already an ancestor of trunk tip, so a hotfix never introduces a commit that exists only on a side branch.
 If the intervening commits between an environment’s base and the fix are acceptable, the simplest answer is to merge the fix to trunk and run a normal cascade promotion: the target environment advances to a trunk SHA and nothing diverges.
 Reach for the hotfix workflow only when the environment must run base + fix and nothing else.